MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### When is PSA 3.x reaching its end-of-life?
 Is there an exception process for this?

 End-of-life means end of product support.
-After the end of support date, support tickets are resolved with a request to upgrade to Micrososft Dynamics 365 Project Operations.
+After the end of support date, support tickets are resolved with a request to upgrade to Microsoft Dynamics 365 Project Operations.
 The Product engineering team won't release regular maintenance updates for functional improvements, performance issues, security and compliance issues, or any other issues.
 Customers are able to access and continue using Dynamics 365 Project Service Automation (PSA) beyond this date; although, we highly discourage this use.
 After this date, license grandfathering isn't supported from a PSA license to a Project Operations license.

 ### What is the licensing structure when upgrading from PSA to Project Operations?
 Do I need to purchase a new SKU?